TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-05-18-the-future-of-pehapkari-meetups-and-trainings-you.md

 ## Why were Pehapkari born?

 In 2014, the only place to talk about PHP in the Czech Republic, was Nette forum.
-A place to bring all people of PHP, regardless framework color was missing.
+A place to bring all people of PHP, regardless their framework choice was missing.
 That's why Pehapkari (first year *Symfonisti*) were born.

 Today, **in 2020** we have [Pehapkari Slack with 1600+ members](http://pehapkari.slack.com/), where **you can ask about anything you want.
 Instantly.
 Now.
 In Czech.**